Why use Session Replay 2.0 β

 - Session Replay records switching from the desktop to the mobile version of a site when it occurs without refreshing the page, and displays the page correctly when the screen is rotated.

-Recordings of mobile sessions display an image of the device from which the user viewed the page.
+Recordings of mobile sessions display an image of the device that the user viewed the page from.
 The device contours are different on Android and iOS, so you don't need to look at the session information to see what the device was.

-If a user enters text during a session, the on-screen keyboard is displayed in vertical or horizontal orientation.
+If a user enters text during a session, the on-screen keyboard is displayed either vertically or horizontally.
 This will help you assess which content was in the visible area of the screen and which was hidden.

 - Intensity of user interaction with a page

-Recordings when the user did not interact with a site display the “Idle” label and show idle time.
+Recordings where the user didn't interact with a site have the “Idle” label and show idle time.